Cooking On The Ranch

 One person to soften the tortillas by frying, one to dip and one to carefully take that soft tortilla, without tearing it, fill it and roll it.
 So worth every bit of the effort.

-This recipe reverses the procedure by first dipping the corn tortilla in a beautiful earthy, spicy red sauce.
+This recipe reverses the procedure by first dipping the corn tortilla in a beautiful earthy, New Mexico Red Chile Sauce.
 The sauce is just spicy enough to get your attention.

 The dipped tortillas are then quick fried, folded, arranged on a warm plate and sprinkled with an assortment of tasty toppings.
 And there it is folks, the best little folded enchilada.
 You’ll fall in love.